 All players need Coach Van Dusen's permission to be in basketball 3rd and 7th period.
 Incoming 9th graders will practice before school, not after and they will not be put in the basketball class period.
 There will be open gym this summer, times TBA so please check with Coach Van Dusen.
-Try-outs
+Try-outs will be held in October and there will be cuts at all levels.
+Follow Lamar Boys' Basketball on twitter -@lamartexansbas1

-Girls Basketball Head Coach Louise.Madison@houstonisd.org
+Girls Basketball Head Coach Gabby Williams gwilli20@houstonisd.org